hayde0264/CS-Degree/Algorithms/Sort/quickSort.md

 **SPACE**: O(n)

-The *quick sort* algorithm is **a in-place sorting algorithm** (an algorithm that places elements of a list into order).
-Quicksort is also defined as a *divide-and-conquer* algorithm.
+The quick sort algorithm is an in-place sorting algorithm (an algorithm that places elements of a list into order).
+Quicksort is also defined as a divide-and-conquer algorithm.

 ## How does it work?
 Quick sort selects a **pivot** element from an array